jekyllgrim/ZScript_Basics/Virtual_functions.md

 		inventory.maxamount 1;
 	}

-	override void ModifyDamage (int damage, Name damageType, out int newdamage, bool passive, Actor inflictor = null, Actor source = null, int flags = 0)
+	override void ModifyDamage (int damage, Name damageType, out int newdamage, bool passive, Actor inflictor, Actor source, int flags)
 	{
-        //check if the inflictor has a MISSILE flag: if (inflictor.bMISSILE)
+        // check if the inflictor exists and has a MISSILE flag: if (inflictor && inflictor.bMISSILE)
 		{
 			newdamage = damage * 0.5;
 		}
-		//otherwise check if the inflictor has ISMONSTER but not FRIENDLY, and is alive: else if (inflictor.bISMONSTER && !inflictor.bFRIENDLY && inflictor.health > 0)
+		// otherwise check if the damage was dealt by the monster directly (i.e. it's a melee attack)
-		{
+		// if so, check if the monster is alive and is hostile to the owner of this item: else if (inflictor.bISMONSTER && inflictor.isHostile(owner) && inflictor.health > 0) {
 			newdamage = damage * 0.1;
 		}